 - 1.1 Our school recognises that the early years of teaching are not only very demanding but also of critical significance in the professional development of new teachers.
 It is vital new teachers get a good start to their teaching careers through appropriate transitional support. - 1.2 Our school's induction programme is aimed at ensuring a smooth transition from training into the teaching profession through appropriate guidance, support and challenge.
-Our ECT Induction programme will enable our ECTs to establish a secure foundation upon which a successful teaching career can be built. - 1.3 This policy must be read in conjunction with the statutory guidance on Induction for Early Career Teachers. - 1.4 Our school may continue to employ Newly Qualified Teachers (NQTs) who are those teachers who started Induction prior to September 2021 when the new ECF-based Induction arrangements were introduced.
-References to ECTs throughout this Policy should be read as also referring to NQTs.
+Our ECT Induction programme will enable our ECTs to establish a secure foundation upon which a successful teaching career can be built. - 1.3 This policy must be read in conjunction with the Statutory Guidance on induction for early career teachers.